ggilligan12/ggilligan12.github.io/hackathons.md

                 <header class="major">
                     <h2>Hack Harvard '18</h2>
                 </header>
-                <p>Here my team had the idea of putting the hexagonal 'I Demoed' stickers you earn for presenting your work at an MLH hackathon on a blockchain, and framing it in a frontend hacker profile/social network.</p>
+                <p>Here our team had the idea of putting the hexagonal 'I Demoed' stickers you earn for presenting your work at an MLH hackathon on a blockchain, and framing it in a frontend hacker profile/social network.</p>
                 <ul class="actions">
                     <li><a href="generic.html" class="button next">Hex Ledger</a></li>
                 </ul>